a1718367/GolfApp/README.md

 Weather & forecast details at the location will showed up.
 </li>
 <li>
-Then I click on a tab, the map of the course will be displayed.
+The map of the course will be displayed.
 </li>
 <li>
 Current wind speed and direction will also become available